MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDeploymentTypeDependencyGroup.md

 ## DESCRIPTION

-The **Set-CMDeploymentTypeDependencyGroup** cmdlet sets a deployment type dependency group in the Microsoft System Center Configuration Manager.
+The **Set-CMDeploymentTypeDependencyGroup** cmdlet sets a deployment type dependency group in the Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.